Elementary Education (M.Ed.)

 https://cola.unh.edu/education/program/med/elementary-education

-The Elementary Education program provides an M.Ed. degree and leads to certification for those who plan to teach in elementary schools.
+The Elementary Education program provides an M.Ed. degree and leads to licensure for those who plan to teach in elementary schools.

-- During the fifth year, students complete a full year of internship with professional course work in education.
+- If accepted, Accelerated Master’s students can potentially complete both their bachelor’s and master’s degrees in as few as five years.
+This includes a full year of internship with additional course work in education.

 Admission Criteria